susilnayak/Nayak-demo/README.md

 # Nayak-demo
-this is 2nd Git project.
+this is my 2nd Git project.
 <br>
 Author-Susil Nayak